pablohdzvizcarra/my-software-developer-career/README.md

 ### Day 643: Java - Decorator pattern design
 I was learning all day the decorator pattern, something I used to use and didn't know it had a name, I will continue learning tomorrow.

+### Day 644: Java State Design Pattern
+Design patterns are difficult and so is the oop.